jmd-dk/concept/_sources/tutorial/output_types.rst.txt

 We mentioned `ViTables <https://vitables.org/>`_ as a great way to peek inside the default CO\ *N*\ CEPT (HDF5) snapshots.
-It would be nice to have a general tool which worked for the supported GADGET-2 snapshots as well.
+It would be nice to have a general tool which worked for the supported GADGET snapshots as well.
 Luckily, CO\ *N*\ CEPT comes with just such a tool: the *info utility*.
 To try it out, simply do